 The high yield index contracts are comprised of specified North American corporate issuers (usually 100 in number at inception) whose obligations are rated below investment grade.
-High yield contracts in-force at March 31, 2012 expire in 2012 and 2013.
-State and municipality contracts are comprised of over 500 state and municipality issuers and had a remaining weighted average contract life at March 31, 2012 of approximately 9.0 years.
-Loss payments, if any, related to approximately 50% of the notional value of the state and municipality contracts cannot be settled before the maturity dates of the underlying municipality obligation, which range from 2019 to 2054.
+High yield contracts in-force at June 30, 2012 will expire in December 2012 and in 2013.
+State/municipality contracts are comprised of over 500 state and municipality issuers and had a remaining weighted average contract life at June 30, 2012 of approximately 8.8 years.
+Subsequent to June 30, 2012, Berkshire entered into an agreement with the counterparty to certain of the state/municipality contracts to terminate contracts with notional values of \$8.25 billion.
+Future loss payments, if any, related to the remaining 50% of the notional value of the state/municipality contracts cannot be unilaterally settled before the maturity dates of the underlying municipality obligation, which range from 2019 to 2054.

 Premiums on the high yield index and state/municipality contracts were received in full at the inception dates of the contracts and, as a result, we have no counterparty credit risk.
-Our payment obligations under certain of these contracts are on a first loss basis.
-Losses under other contracts are subject to aggregate deductibles that must be satisfied before we have any payment obligations.
+Future losses, if any, under substantially all of our high yield index contracts inforce as of June 30, 2012 are subject to sizable aggregate deductibles that must be satisfied before we have any payment obligations.
+Our payment obligations under state/municipality contracts are on a first loss basis.

 Individual corporate credit default contracts primarily relate to issuers of investment grade obligations.
 In most instances, premiums are due from counterparties on a quarterly basis over the terms of the contracts.
-As of March 31, 2012, all of the remaining contracts in-force will expire in 2013.
+All of the contracts in-force as of June 30, 2012 will expire in 2013.

 With limited exceptions, our equity index put option and credit default contracts contain no collateral posting requirements with respect to changes in either the fair value or intrinsic value of the contracts and/or a downgrade of Berkshire's credit ratings.
-As of March 31, 2012, our collateral posting requirement under contracts with collateral provisions was \$45 million compared to \$238 million at December 31, 2011.
+As of June 30, 2012, our collateral posting requirement under contracts with collateral provisions was \$271 million compared to \$238 million at December 31, 2011.
 If Berkshire's credit ratings (currently AA+ from Standard & Poor's and Aa2 from Moody's) are downgraded below either A- by Standard & Poor's or A3 by Moody's, additional collateral of up to \$1.1 billion could be required to be posted.

 Our regulated utility subsidiaries are exposed to variations in the market prices in the purchases and sales of natural gas and electricity and in the purchases of fuel.
-Derivative instruments, including forward purchases and sales, futures, swaps and options, are used to manage these price risks.
+Derivative instruments, including forward purchases and sales, futures, swaps and options, are used to manage a portion of these price risks.
 Unrealized gains and losses under the contracts of our regulated utilities that are probable of recovery through rates are recorded as regulatory assets or liabilities.
 Unrealized gains or losses on contracts accounted for as cash flow or fair value hedges are recorded in accumulated other comprehensive income or in net earnings, as appropriate.
-Derivative contract assets included in other assets of railroad, utilities and energy businesses were \$61 million and \$71 million as of March 31, 2012 and December 31, 2011, respectively.
-Derivative contract liabilities included in accounts payable, accruals and other liabilities of railroad, utilities and energy businesses were \$472 million as of March 31, 2012 and \$336 million as of December 31, 2011.
+Derivative contract assets are included in other assets of railroad, utilities and energy businesses and were \$39 million and \$71 million as of June 30, 2012 and December 31, 2011, respectively.
+Derivative contract liabilities are included in accounts payable, accruals and other liabilities of railroad, utilities and energy businesses and were \$312 million and \$336 million as of June 30, 2012 and December 31, 2011, respectively.